All Episodes

 Okay, yeah.

-Uh sorry, you were saying it was traditionally a libertarian argument.
+Sorry, you were saying it was traditionally a libertarian argument.

-Yeah, and I used to support that view.
+Yeah, I used to support that view.

 I used to support that view.